 For a truly immersive experience, camping is the only way to go.
-Fort Stevens State Park has one of the largest campgrounds in the nation, with more than 350 sites of all types.
-The campground also features yurts, cabins, flush toilets, and hot showers.
+Fort Stevens State Park has one of the largest campgrounds in the nation, with more than 350 campsites of all types.
+The campground also features RV hook-ups, yurts, cabins, flush toilets, and hot showers.

-With all of those amenities, the hiking and the lake, Fort Stevens has become the place where everyone comes to camp.
-During the summer months, it can feel like a tent metropolis, with some spaces only a few feet apart and short lines to the bathroom.
-There’s plenty for everyone, but it doesn’t always feel like there’s enough of nature to go around.
-During the off-months, the water seems to come rushing off the ocean, spreading a misty chill that makes sleeping in a tent prohibitive.
-Unless you have an RV, or you manage to snag a cabin or a yurt, it’s probably best to enjoy the park and come home when you’re done.
+During the off-months, the water seems to come rushing off the ocean, spreading a misty chill over the campsites that makes sleeping in a tent prohibitive.
+Unless you have an RV, or you manage to snag a cabin or a yurt, it’s probably best to enjoy the park for the day and come home when you’re done.

-Due to the popularity of Fort Stevens, campsites must be reserved 6 months in advance.
-If you’d like to make a reservation, head on over to Oregon State Parks, and check out the rest of their website, where you’ll find all of the information you need to enjoy your stay at the campground.
+Due to the popularity of Fort Stevens State Park Campground, campsites must be reserved 6 months in advance.
+If you’d like to make a reservation, head on over to Oregon State Parks, and check out the rest of their website, where you’ll find a reservation system and all the information you need to enjoy your stay at the campground.
 Be sure to double-check that your intended arrival date is open.
 Occasionally the park will have campsites available on a first-come, first-served or drop-in basis, but this isn’t guaranteed.

 Know Before You Go